The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Convergence of the iteration towards parabolic optimal transport equations on the torus

-We start with the following discrete version of the classical stationary phase approximation, proved in the appendix. \begin{lem} Let $\alpha$ be a $C^{4}-$smooth function on $T^{n}$ with a unique minimum at $x_{0}$ which is non-degenerate, i.e. $\nabla^{2}\alpha(x_{0})>0.$ Then, if $h$ is $C^{2}-$smooth
+We start with the following discrete version of the classical Laplace method of integration, proved in Appendix A: \begin{lem} Let $\alpha$ be a lower-semicontinuous (lsc) function on $T^{n}$ with a unique minimum at $x_{0}$ and assume that $\alpha$ is $C^{4}-$smooth on a neighborhood of $x_{0}$ and $\nabla^{2}\alpha(x_{0})>0.$ Then, if $h$ is $C^{2}-$smooth